-The “house” is a metaphor for our whole lives – our faith, our vocation or job, our relationships, our health, etc. Notice the entire house has to be built on a solid foundation, not just a few parts.
+The “house” we are building is a metaphor for our whole lives.
+It represents our faith, our vocation or job, our relationships, our health, etc. Notice the entire house must rest on a solid foundation, not just a few parts.
 It’s very easy for us to compartmentalize our lives without even being aware of it.
 Instead of an organic whole, our lives look more like colorful pie charts with hard lines dividing the sections.

 We go to church on Sundays, and we may even participate in a weekly Bible study or small group.
 A daily quiet time of study and prayer is part of our routine.
 We feel like that “slice of our pie” is strong.
 We’ve checked the boxes, we are “doing fine” there.
-And then we consciously or unconsciously leave Jesus in His pie slice, and we move on to our vocational slice or our parenting slice or our recreational slice, as though He had no interest in or anything to do with those areas.
-But He has everything to do with those areas!
+And then we consciously or unconsciously leave Jesus in His pie slice.
+We move on to our vocational slice, our parenting slice, or our recreational slice, and leave our faith completely out.
+It’s as though we don’t think Jesus has anything to do with those areas.
+But He has everything to do with them!

 What’s Threatening Our House?

-Let’s look back at our text (Matthew 7:24-25) – Jesus mentions three threats to our houses: rains, floods and winds.
+Let’s look back at our text (Matthew 7:24-27) – Jesus mentions three threats to our houses: rains, floods, and winds.
 What might these things look like in our everyday lives?

 Rains can vary greatly – they can be a foggy drizzle that sucks the joy out of our day.
 They can be light – we may need an umbrella, but we can still go about our business.
-Or they can be out and out downpours that we can’t even see through, complete with terrifying thunder and lightening.
-Taken together these are the everyday troubles of life – some small, persistent and annoying, some more troublesome, and some swift, unexpected and overwhelming.
+Or they can be out and out downpours that we can’t even see through, complete with terrifying thunder and lightning.
+Taken together these are the everyday troubles of life.
+Some troubles are small, persistent and annoying.
+Some are more troublesome.
+And some storms are swift, unexpected, and overwhelming.

 Floods are obviously times when an all-out life threatening disaster is coming at us: a catastropic illness, the death of a loved one, a divorce, a job loss, financial ruin.
 We are in real danger of being swept off our feet and drowned.

 Jesus tells us that hearing and doing His words will empower us to withstand these forces.
 He promises that our houses will not fall.
-I especially love what it says in Luke 6:48 – not only will our houses not be destroyed, they won’t even be shaken!
+I especially love what it says in Luke 6:48 (a parallel account of Jesus teaching this parable).
+Not only will our houses not be destroyed, they won’t even be shaken!
 Now that is a firm foundation!

-Is Faith Really Just a Slice of the Pie?
+Is Faith Just a Part of Our Life or Something Else?

-So Where Does Faith Fit Into the Pie Chart?
+So Where Does Faith Fit Into Our Lives?

-A good pie, a beautiful pie, a truly delicious pie needs a sturdy, well-made crust.
-You have to make sure the edges are tightly rolled together and crimped shut, sealing everything else securely inside or your filling will boil over, trash your oven and fill your home with the delightful smell of burning sugar.
+A stable, solid home needs a firm, sound foundation.
+Likewise, a good pie, a beautiful pie, a truly delicious pie needs a sturdy, well-made crust.
+You have to make sure the edges are tightly rolled together and crimped shut, sealing everything else securely inside.
+If you don’t, your filling will boil over and fill your home with the delightful smell of burning sugar.
 If there’s one sound you don’t want to hear when you’re baking, it’s the smoke alarm!
-And while the edges need to be crimped tight, you also need to cut a few openings in the top to “let off some steam” or the pressure will build up inside your pie and KABLOOIE!
+And while the edges need to be crimped tight, you also need to cut a few openings in the top to “let off steam”.
+If you don’t, the pressure will build up inside your pie and KABLOOIE!

-Our faith is not a slice of our lives.
-It’s what undergirds and supports our lives.
-It’s what tightly surrounds and safely contains our entire selves.
-And in times of pressure, it’s the thing through which we can escape and let off some steam and “keep it all together”.
-Our faith is the framework thru which we show the world what is delightful and fruitful inside us.
-Without it, we’re just an ooey-gooey mess just waiting to set off the smoke alarm.
+Our faith is not a slice or section of our lives.
+It’s what undergirds and supports our entire existence.
+It’s what tightly surrounds and safely contains our whole selves.
+And in times of pressure, it’s the thing through which we can escape, let off some steam, and “keep it all together”.
+Our faith is the framework thru which we show the world what is delightful, delicious, and fruitful inside us.
+Without it, we’re an ooey-gooey mess just waiting to boil over and set off the smoke alarm.

-As Matthew 7:24-25 encourages us, build your life on the Word – it’s a foundation that will never change, never give way, never let you down.
+Remember, the Bible calls Jesus the Chief Cornerstone.
+He knows all about setting a secure foundation, and He’s also an expert in repairing and resetting a foundation that needs help.
+As Matthew 7:24-27 encourages us, let’s build our lives on the Word – it’s a foundation that will never change, never give way, never let us down.